jry0/personal-kv-store/README.md

 This script performs the following actions:

 1. Runs unit tests.
-2. Starts the `kvserver` container.
+2. Starts the `kvstore_server` container.
 3. Waits for the server to initialize.
-4. Runs integration tests using the `test` service.
+4. Runs integration tests using the `kvstore_test` service.
 5. Stops and removes all containers.

 ---